emb-riscv/emb-riscv.github.io-source/pages/home.md

 - incorporate feedback from the open source community and possibly from the industry and finalize the specifications
 - implement a version in QEMU and port a RTOS ([µOS++](https://github.com/micro-os-plus)) to test the context switching mechanism
-- synthesize a version that runs on the Arty board, similar to E31Arty/E51Arty bitstreams
+- synthesize a Verilog version that runs on the Arty board, similar to E31Arty/E51Arty bitstreams
 - work together with the industry and create physical devices

 ## License